-4. The revised forecasted debt service for fiscal year 2009-10 reflects the scheduled amounts paid through September 30, 2009 and the projected debt service for the period October 1, 2009 through March 31, 2010.
-Projected unhedged variable rate debt service payments were calculated using an assumed rate of 3.5 percent in each fiscal year.
-Projected hedged variable rate debt service payments were calculated using the following assumed rates: 3.151 percent, and 3.194 percent in each fiscal year, as applicable.

-5. Arbitrage rebate expenditures represent estimated liabilities as of September 30, 2009.
+- 4. The revised forecasted debt service for fiscal year 2013-14 reflects the actual amounts paid through September 30, 2013 and the projected debt service for the period October 1, 2013 through March 31, 2014.
+Projected debt service payments on variable rate bonds were calculated using the following assumed rates: 3.151 percent, 3.261 percent and 3.194 percent in each fiscal year.
+These rates are based on the fixed interest rate leg of the relevant interest rate exchange agreement associated with the variable rate bonds. - 5.
+Arbitrage rebate expenditures represent actual expenditures through September 30, 2013 and estimated liability based on the most current calculations for the remainder of The Plan period.

-Reconciliation of Changes from Previous Budget for Fiscal Year 2009-10
+Reconciliation of Changes from Previous Budget for Fiscal Year 2013-14

-As reflected in the March 31, 2010 Revised Forecast column in the annual budget and multi-year financial plan above, the Corporation has revised the previous forecast of the current year's budget.
+As reflected in the March 31, 2014, Revised Forecast column in The Plan and previously detailed to the Board within the mid-year report, the Corporation has revised the previous forecast of the current year's budget.
+A summary of key changes follows: